Exerpeutic 900xl vs 1000 - What's the Difference & Which One is Right for Me?

 - Large, easy-to-read LCD display indicates distance, calories burned, time, speed, and heart rate information

-Overall, the Exerpeutic 900xl is a sturdy, reliable option for individuals that doesn’t cost a lot of money and is easy to use.
+Overall, the Exerpeutic 900xl is a sturdy, reliable, budget-friendly option for individuals who want a simple exercise bike.

 The one downside is that it lacks some of the benefits of a more technologically advanced model, like easily tailored resistance levels.